seatable/seatable/Readme.md

 ## Introduction

 SeaTable is a spreadsheet/database like Airtable.
-The initial idea is managing different kinds of data in a single platform.
+The initial idea is for people to manage different kinds of data in a single platform.
 With built-in automation rules, scripts and APIs, you can automate data processing with no code or little code.

 The core features include: